-- Finish HTML concepts from last class
+- finish HTML concepts from last class

-- Introduce algorithmic thinking
+- introduce algorithmic thinking

+- dance steps example

+- reading: Reed chapter 8

+- "a step-by-step sequence of instructions for carrying out some task"

-- Algorithm examples
+- examples of algorithms outside of computing:

-- Reading: Reed, Chapter 8.
+- cooking recipes

+- dance steps

+- proofs (mathematical or logical)

+- solutions to mathematical problems

+- in computing, algorithms are synonymous with problem solving

-• How to Solve It, by George Polya
+- How to Solve It, by George Polya

 - 1. understand the problem

 - 2. devise a plan

 - 3. carry out your plan

 - 4. examine the solution

-- Example: find the oldest person in the class (besides me)
+- example: find the oldest person in the class (besides me)

-Analysis of algorithms
+analysis of algorithms

-- Often, there is more than one way to solve a problem, i.e., there exists more than one algorithm for addressing any task - Some algorithms are better than others - Which features of the algorithm are important? - Speed (number of steps) - Memory (size of work space; how much scrap paper do you need?) - Complexity (can others understand it?) - Parallelism (can you do more than one step at once?)

-Classic algorithm example: search
+- often, there is more than one way to solve a problem, i.e., there exists more than one algorithm for addressing any task - some algorithms are better than others - which features of the algorithm are important? - speed (number of steps) - memory (size of work space; how much scrap paper do you need?) - complexity (can others understand it?) - parallelism (can you do more than one step at once?) - Big-Oh notation - $\ O(N)$ means solution time is proportional to the size of the problem (N) - $O(log_2N)$ means solution time is proportional to $log_2N$ - see examples in Reed page 142 classic algorithm example: search

-- Sequential search - Binary search - Example: search the Manhattan phone book for "Al Pacino". - How many comparisons do you have to make in order to find the entry you are looking for? - Can you take advantage of the fact that the phone book is in sorted order? (i.e., an "ordered list") - What would happen to your algorithm if the phone book were in random order? - Test for equality versus relativity-which will tell you more? which will help you solve the problem more efficiently?
+- sequential search - binary search - search the Manhattan phone book for "Al Pacino": - how many comparisons do you have to make in order to find the entry you are looking for? - equality versus relativity-which will tell you more? which will help you solve the problem more efficiently? - can you take advantage of the fact that the phone book is in sorted order? (i.e., an "ordered list") - what would happen to your algorithm if the phone book were in random order?